Terry's TMG Tips

 Second Site builds a website from the data contained in a TMG Project.
 It accesses the data entered in Tags in TMG to construct pages displaying information about each person, as well as indexes, charts, and other supplemental pages.
 It accesses the Source and Citation data to construct citations in the website.
 Because it "understands" TMG's Sentences and Source Templates it can use these tools to format output just as TMG's own reports do.

-Exhibits entered in TMG can be accessed by Second Site and placed in the site it creates (external exhibits only).
+Exhibits entered in TMG can be accessed by Second Site and placed in the site it creates (external exhibits only except for text Exhibits).
 Because the output of Second Site is in the form of web pages rather than paper reports, it can actually utilize more types of exhibits than TMG's paper reports.
 For example, websites can include PDF and audio files.

 The Data section of Second Site's user interface allows you to control many aspects of which TMG data is used, and how is it used.
 For example, you can specify the people who are to be included, and which Tag Types are to be used.